Dust to Dust: Tracing Air Pollution’s Impact on Work Accidents

 Details

-This study provides causal estimates of the effect of air pollution on workplace safety using data on the universe of work accidents reported in Spain (2010-2019).
+This study provides novel causal estimates of the effect of air pollution on workplace safety using data on the universe of work accidents reported in Spain (2010-2019).
 We focus on a near-worldwide natural source of air pollution: mineral dust precipitation.
-Our estimates reveal dust precipitation marginal effects and overall burden on workplace safety are of the same order of magnitude as those of high temperatures.
-Impacts are widespread, spanning most worker and accident characteristics, and consistent with dust inducing human error across diverse tasks and activities.
-However, we find null effects for workers at the top quintile of the wage distribution.
+The results indicate a day of dust precipitation increases work accidents by 1.4 percent.
+Our estimates reveal dust events’ overall burden on workplace safety are of the same order of magnitude as those of high temperatures.
+Impacts are widespread, spanning most worker and accident characteristics, consistent with dust pollution inducing human error across a broad range of tasks and activities.
+We find significant effects for workers along most of the wage distribution, though we estimate null impacts for those in the top wage quintile.
+Dust precipitation induces occupational injuries both mild and severe, including those requiring over two months of sick leave.

-Presented at: 24th EAERE Annual Conference, KU Leuven; 39th AIEL Conference, University of Naples Federico II; 10th Atlantic Workshop on Energy and Environmental Economics; Workshop on the Environment, Climate Change and Disasters, Gran Sasso Science Institute; 2nd Young AERNA Day, University of Girona; 1st International Conference of the Georgian Economic Association; Microeconometrics Working Group, EUI; Norges Bank; Institute for Labour Law and Industrial Relations in the European Union
+Presented at: 24th EAERE Annual Conference, KU Leuven; 39th AIEL Conference, University of Naples Federico II; 10th Atlantic Workshop on Energy and Environmental Economics; Workshop on the Environment, Climate Change and Disasters, Gran Sasso Science Institute; SAEe 2025, Universitat Aut`onoma de Barcelona; 2nd Young AERNA Day, University of Girona; 1st International Conference of the Georgian Economic Association; Microeconometrics Working Group, EUI; Norges Bank; Institute for Labour Law and Industrial Relations in the European Union